-The answer makes sense if you're aware that in Zoroastrianism, physical purity and spiritual purity are closely connected.
+The answer makes sense once you're aware that in Zoroastrianism, physical purity and spiritual purity are closely connected.
 Death is impure by default, as is anything that a dead body touches.
 In short, Zoroastrians need to dispose of their departed quickly and in a way that defiles as little of the material world as possible.
 The Towers of Silence work because of the exposure to the sun (but mostly because of the vultures - just like the Buddhist practice of Sky Burial.)
-Zoroastrians are pretty serious about this, to the point that in the past they've considered it a meritorious action to dig up bodies and properly dispose of them.
+Zoroastrians are pretty serious about this ritual, to the point that in the past they've considered it a meritorious action to dig up bodies and properly dispose of them.
 In locations where burial by exposure is illegal or too difficult, however, Zoroastrians turn to more traditional methods like cremation.

-Vultures are a big part of the show at Zoroastrian funerals.
-All you have to do is set your dead body out in the sun on a Tower of Silence and wait for the vultures, who are known for their efficiency when it comes to getting rid of dead bodies.
+Vultures are a big part of Zoroastrian funerals.
+All you have to do is set a dead body out in the sun on a Tower of Silence and wait for the vultures, who are known for their efficiency when it comes to getting rid of dead bodies.
 It doesn't take a gaggle of them very long to reduce a human corpse to a pile of bones - they can do it in an hour or so.
-Think of vultures as the piranhas of the sky.

-Traditional Zoroastrian Funerals Are Banned Almost Everywhere Due to the Dead Body Smell
+Traditional Zoroastrian Funerals Are Banned Almost Everywhere

-Towers of Silence aren't common anymore, nor are they anywhere near as prevalent as they were two or three thousand years ago.
-For one thing, urbanization has made it difficult to continue the practice without pissing off a bunch of non-Zoroastrians in high-rises who insist on complaining about both sight and smell.
+Towers of Silence aren't anywhere near as prevalent as they were two or three thousand years ago.
+For one thing, urbanization has made it difficult to continue the practice without upsetting a bunch of non-Zoroastrians in high-rises who insist on complaining about both sight and smell.
 For another, you can't legally have a Tower of Silence in many Western countries.

-The Only Place Traditional Zoroastrian Funerals Are Legal Is Mumbai
+Traditional Zoroastrian Funerals Are Legal In Mumbai

 Mumbai's Parsi community is trying to speed things up by installing solar concentrators, which dehydrate dead bodies much faster than the unassisted sun.
 It's not ideal, but it's better than nothing.